 Fertilization can impact foliar chemistry, which in turn can impact palatability of plants and vulnerability to pathogens and herbivores (Bryant et al. 1987).
 Nitrogen fertilization increases nitrogen content in leaves which increases leaf palatability, making high nitrogen leaves more vulnerable to insect herbivores (Bryant et al. 1987).
 Phosphorus addition increases the phosphorus content in plants (Tessier and Raynall, 2003) which increases vulnerability, but also increases plant biomass (Davidson et al. 2004).
 If germinants in phosphorus plots have larger leaf size, mortality rates could decrease as larger leaf size is linked to lower mortality rates in sugar maple germinants (Cleavitt et al. 2014).
 Leaf tissues with higher concentrations of nitrogen and phosphorus are more desirable to herbivores than nutrient poor leaves (Robinson and Gessner, 1999) suggesting that in spite of potential increases in leaf size, germinants in areas enriched with nitrogen and phosphorus will have higher mortality rates.

 Calcium addition is expected to decrease germinant mortality as legacy effects of acid rain increase germinant mortality (Cleavitt et al. 2014) and calcium addition is used as an acid rain remediation technique that increases soil pH.
-Additionally CaSi3 treatment results in greater silicate concentration in leaf tissues (Wild and Yanai, 2015) which would increase the structural defense of germinants making them less vulnerable to insect herbivory (Bryant et al. 1987).
+Additionally CaSi3 treatment results in greater silicate concentration in leaf tissues of trees (Wild and Yanai, 2015) which would increase the structural defense of germinants making them less vulnerable to insect herbivory (Bryant et al. 1987).
 Initial damage from insect herbivory or mechanical damage and infection from plant and soil pathogens was correlated with germinant death (Cleavitt et al. 2014).

 2017 was a mast year, a year of high seed production, for both American beech and sugar maple, meaning there are a lot of germinants in 2018 (citation).
 Mast years for American Beech and sugar maple often overlap (Cleavitt and Fahey, 2017).
 Calcium addition has been shown to increase sugar maple seed production in some studies (Long et al. 2011).
 In others, seed production has been unaffected by nutrient addition (Cleavitt and Fahey, 2017).